 Chesterfield County Chancery Court must have been a busy place in the years following Thomas Bass’s death.
 The case involving his estate dragged on for eight years and included dozens of heirs.
 The final settlement was shockingly small, and Edward Bass’s widow was awarded just twenty dollars from her husband’s portion of the estate.

-Born around 1754, Edward W. Bass passed away before 15 January 1803, leaving his widow, Judith, to raise their eight children while she served as estate administrator.
+Born around 1754, Edward W. Bass passed away before 15 January 1803, leaving his widow, Judith, to raise their eight children while settling his estate.
 It was a job that would last almost a decade as Judith provided the court with detailed reports of all expenses involved in raising eight children as a single parent .

 Perhaps Judith learned a lesson from the mess created by Edward’s estate, because she seemed pretty determined that history would not repeat itself.
 To that end, she wrote a will of her own .